zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: I talked to a lot of people.

-**ZMD**: Basically in in our Society, people who just work at a university, people who work at, you know, San Francisco State, are not going to engage with far-right thought at all.
+**ZMD**: Basically in our Society, people who just work at a university, people who work at, you know, San Francisco State, are not going to engage with far-right thought at all.
 It's just unthinkable.
 But as internet weirdos, we're happy to think about anything.

 **CM**: In fact, you're kind of determined to engage.
 It's like a badge of honor.